blockchainofthings/CatenisAPIClientPHP/README.md

 The following exceptions can take place when calling API methods:

-- **CatenisClientException** - Indicates that an error took place while trying to call one of the Catenis API endpoints.
+- **CatenisClientException** - Indicates that an error took place while trying to call the Catenis API endpoint.
 - **CatenisApiException** - Indicates that an error was returned by the Catenis API endpoint.

 > **Note**: these two exceptions derive from a single exception, namely **CatenisException**.